-According to the 2022 heartworm prevalence map published by the Companion Animal Parasite Council (CAPC), just 1 in 100 dogs in the U.S. - about 1.15% - tests positive for heartworm.
+According to the 2019 heartworm prevalence map published by the Companion Animal Parasite Council (CAPC), just 1 out of every 75 dogs in the U.S. - about 1.3% - tests positive for heartworm.
 And despite the fact that cats aren't natural hosts for heartworm, year-round preventives are recommended for them as well.

-In addition, in only 10 states are dogs considered at high risk for heartworm infection.
-These numbers have actually trended downward in the last few years.
-The 10 states are primarily in the southeast, where soaring temperatures and high humidity during the warmer months of the year provide an ideal environment for mosquitoes to thrive.
+In addition, in only 11 states are dogs considered at high risk for heartworm infection.
+These numbers have remained essentially unchanged since the first map was created in 2012.
+The 11 states are primarily in the southeast, where soaring temperatures and high humidity during the warmer months of the year provide an ideal environment for mosquitoes to thrive.